-Italian referendum: Who is Beppe Grillo?
+Italian referendum: Who is Beppe Grillo? | CNN

 Could he really be Italy’s next prime minister?

-Even if there were a subsequent election won by the M5S, Grillo -- who maintains a popular blog -- has long said he has no ambition to be prime minister.
+Even if the M5S were to win a general election, Grillo – who maintains a popular blog – has long said he has no ambition to be prime minister.

 A 1980 manslaughter conviction from a car accident which killed three people has also thrown doubt over whether Grillo would even be eligible for the office.